 8. Lost Card Fee

 If you tend to lose things, listen up.
 If you lose your debit card, you may have to pay a fee to get it replaced.
-If you want that new card rushed to you, you may have to pay extra.
+Do you want that new card rushed to you?
+You may have to pay extra.
 If you end up losing your card, there is no way around this fee, so try to keep tabs on your debit card.
 If you do happen to lose it, use other forms of payment until a new one gets to you in order to skip the rush fee.

 9. Foreign Transaction Fee